-As part of the degree requirement and important professional development, RMHC students must complete two exit requirements: (a) a national exam and (b) successful completion of the portfolio comprehensive exam.
+As part of the degree requirement and important professional development, RMHC students must complete two exit requirements: (a) a national exam and (b) successful completion of the Comprehensive Case Conceptualization Presentation.

-Students are required to take at least one national exam during the Internship-with a choice of the Certified Rehabilitation Counselor (CRC), National Counselor Examination (NCE), or other national exams approved by the RMHC program coordinator.
+Students are required to take one national exam during the Internship-with a choice of the Certified Rehabilitation Counselor (CRC), National Counselor Examination (NCE), or other national exams approved by the RMHC program coordinator.
 Passing the national exam is not required for graduation, although preparation and performance on the exam are encouraged.
 Some state licensing or billing requirements may necessitate passing the NCMHCE exam, which may be more suitable after gaining clinical experience once graduating from the program.
 RSA scholars must take the CRC.

-Additionally, RMHC Students must successfully pass the portfolio comprehensive exam as determined by the RMHC program faculty.
+Additionally, RMHC Students must successfully pass the Comprehensive Case Conceptualization Presentation-Comprehensive Exam as determined by the RMHC program faculty.
 This program exam evaluates mastery of all three Graduate Learning Outcomes (GLOs) covered in the curriculum.
 It assesses the ability to apply research, ethics, and skills aligned with program competencies.
 The comprehensive exam provides an important culminating assessment of readiness for practice in rehabilitation and mental health counseling roles.

-Students have one hour to read and prepare their portfolio comprehensive exam of an assigned case study, unless there was a prior arranged disability-related accommodation through WOU's

-Office of Disability.
-Students will then have 45 to 60 minutes to present to program faculty of their assessment of the assigned case study.
+Students have one hour to read and prepare their Comprehensive Case Conceptualization Presentation of an assigned case study, unless there was a prior arranged disability-related accommodation through WOU's Office of Disability.
+Students will then have 45 to 60 minutes to present to the comprehensive exam committee of their assessment of the assigned case study.